This is a guide covering everything you need to know about journaling for anxiety and mental health.

 By reframing our thoughts, we start changing the narrative in our head that often plays on autopilot.
 We interfere with the negative thought patterns to introduce something more positive.

-For example, if you are in your 30s, and you see your friends getting married before you, a negative thought pattern around your looks, financial positions, the world, in general, can start to develop.
+For example, if you are in your 30s, and you see your friends getting married before you, a negative thought pattern around your looks, financial position, and the world, in general, can start to develop.

 But if you pause and stop to think about it, you realize that none of those things can actually influence you as long as you don’t allow them.